RConsortium/submissions-pilot4-webR/README.md

 # Structure
 - app: webr ready version
-- shiny: hard copy of the rhino version
 - site: compiled webr version

 # Compiling
 Use the `app` folder version for compilation.
 This version should run normally as a traditional shiny application with minimal changes.
-1. include the www folder in the root of the project
-2. Switch the data loading process in `app.R` (see line ~60 in the app.R file)

 1. install needed dependencies to compile and serve
 ```